osama-raddad/FireCrasher/README.md

 }
 ```

-or you can use your one logic, For example :
+or you can use your logic, For example :

 ```java
 public class App extends Application {